 - students currently studying for a first degree, master’s or PhD in statistics, data science or related subjects;

 - graduates whose last qualification in statistics, data science or related subjects (whether first degree, master’s or PhD) was not more than five years ago.

 The rules of entry are simple: competition entrants submit their best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject they like.
-Articles will be reviewed by a judging panel, and the winning entry (and up to two runners-up) will be published by Significance later this year.
+Articles will be reviewed by a judging panel, and the winning entry (and up to two runners-up) is published in Significance later that year.

 What should you write about?